Arvindsainigithub/Spotity_clone/README.md

-# Spotity_clone
+# Spotify_Clone
-Its created by using HTML CSS its showing my undersytanding of HMTl and CSS.
+Its created by using HTML CSS.